 .1400.
 Sitting in the meeting room with four other displaced persons, including the chap I share a desk with (did I mention that I share a desk?) – Through the meeting room window I watch someone casually claim my desk chair.
-The air-conditioning works in the meeting room, so I don’t really mind.
-You can have the chair.
-It’s all good.

 It’s important for people to work out how to find and maintain contentment.
 It’s probably not money, and certainly not having a pig or similar creature put a ring on it.
 It’s probably cats.
 Cats and adventures and dancing by the light of the moon.